csc203-calpoly/lecture-notes/src/14_comparators/index.md

 (<params>) -> <lambda body>;
 ```

-{: .callout }
-A lambda is an anonymous function.
+> A lambda is an anonymous function.

 Since the lambda is a function, it has inputs (`<params>`) and it has a body (`<lambda body>`).
 But, since it's anonymous, it doesn't have a name.